koskath/arete2/course_content/SC/final_md_files/Lecture3/lecture_3_slide_22_img_1.md

+# The image 1 in slide 22 of lecture 3 contains:
 The image is a line graph titled "Chicken Soup USA," with a focus on "Demand."
 The y-axis, labeled "Units," ranges from 0 to 400 in increments of 100.
 The x-axis represents "Time" in "Month," marked from 1 to 12.

 Two lines are plotted on the graph: